 How to zest a lemon with and without a zester using one of these five methods including a microplane, box grater, or even just a knife!
-Plus, how to freeze and dehydrate lemon zest, use it, and more top FAQs!

 While the most common methods are arguably how to make lemon zest with a microplane or citrus zester, below are three additional methods.
 That way, you can pick a tool based on the results you want and what you have in your kitchen.
 These include how to zest a lemon with a cheese grater, knife, and vegetable peeler!
-As a bonus, all of these methods double up as ways to zest limes, orange, and other citrus fruit, too!
+As a bonus, all of these methods double up as ways to zest limes, oranges, and other citrus fruit, too!

 Once zested, this zingy ingredient is perfect for boosting all sorts of recipes/meals, including dressings, salads, pasta dishes, and more.
 Plus, the methods below help you prepare zest, strands, and strips of the peel.